-Depending on your home state and a few other key differences, your total stamp duty costs when buying your next home could be very little, tens of thousands of dollars or anywhere in between.
+Depending on where your home is and a few other factors, your stamp duty costs when buying a property could be very little, tens of thousands of dollars, or somewhere in between.

 What is stamp duty?

 Stamp duty isn’t just payable on properties.
-Another major stamp duty cost is on the purchase of a car, while you may also have to pay stamp duty on the following:
+Another major stamp duty cost is on the purchase of a car, while you may also have to pay stamp duty on:

 And more.
-But in the vast majority of cases, stamp duty on a property will be the biggest in terms of cost.
+But in the vast majority of cases, stamp duty on a property purchase will be the biggest hit in terms of cost.

 How much does stamp duty cost?

-Stamp duty can be a huge expense when buying a home, easily setting you back thousands if not tens of thousands of dollars.
-As an example, stamp duty for an established home valued at $500,000 in New South Wales can cost over $17,000.
+Stamp duty can be a major expense when buying a home, easily setting you back thousands, if not tens of thousands, of dollars.
+As an example, stamp duty for an established home valued at $500,000 in New South Wales will cost more than $17,000.

 Factors that influence stamp duty costs

-- The purpose of the property (are you investing, or living in it?)
+purpose of the property (are you investing, or going to live in it?)

-- Your number of children or pension status
+your number of dependent children or pension status

 Stamp duty costs by state: Buying property

-Below are some examples of stamp duty costs in each state and territory, based on a $500,000 property for non-first home buyers purchasing an established home with no children and earning a dual-income of $140,000.
-Other government fees include land transfers and mortgage registration fees.
+Below are just some examples of stamp duty costs (as at November 2024) in each state and territory.
+They are based on a $500,000 established home being purchased by a non-first home buyer, with no children in a dual-income household earning $140,000 a year.
+Other government fees included in the totals below include land transfers and mortgage registration fees.

 NSW | VIC | QLD | ACT | SA | WA | TAS | NT |